Comerica Park: Construction

 Founded in 1894, the Tigers had played at the corner of Michigan and Trumbull Avenues in Detroit's Corktown neighborhood since 1896, when Bennett Park opened.
 In 1911, new Tigers owner Frank Navin ordered the construction of a new ballpark to be built on the same site.
 Opening in 1912, the ballpark, which eventually became known as Tiger Stadium, served as the Tigers' home for the next 88 seasons.
 By the mid-1990s, it had become apparent that the much-beloved ballpark was at the end of its useful life.

 Comerica Park sits on the original site of the Detroit College of Law.
 Groundbreaking for the new stadium was held on October 29, 1997.
 At the time of construction, the scoreboard in left field was the largest in Major League Baseball.
 It was part of a downtown revitalization plan for the city of Detroit, which included the construction of Ford Field, adjacent to the ballpark.
 The first game was held on April 11, 2000, against the Seattle Mariners.

 First game

 The first game at Comerica Park was held on Tuesday, April 11, 2000, with 39,168 spectators attending, on a cold snowy afternoon.
 The temperature that afternoon was 36 F. The Tigers beat the Seattle Mariners 5–2.
 The winning pitcher, as in the final game at Tiger Stadium, was Brian Moehler.

 Naming rights

 In December 1998, Comerica Bank agreed to pay $66 million over 30 years for the naming rights for the new ballpark.
 In 2018, Comerica extended its naming rights agreement with the Tigers through 2034.
-Comerica announced plans in October 2025 to merge with Fifth Third Bank, which reportedly will result in the stadium being rebranded before the 2027 season.
+In October 2025, Fifth Third Bank announced an agreement to acquire Comerica, which was completed in February 2026.
+On September 21, 2026, it was announced that the stadium would be renamed Fifth Third Park in 2027.